Glaucoma | Mate pēhinga karu

 Eye drops

-Medicated eye drops are the most commonly used treatment.
+Eye drops are the most commonly used treatment.
 They reduce the pressure in your eye by helping the fluid drain from your eye or by reducing the amount of fluid produced.
+You may need more than one type of eye drops.
 Read more about eye drops for glaucoma.

 Laser treatment

-Another treatment option is laser surgery to make it easier for fluid to drain from your eye.
-The lasers used for glaucoma are quite different from the refractive surgery used to correct vision and are usually clinic-based procedures.
-The types of laser surgery for glaucoma include the following:
+Laser treatment can make it easier for fluid to drain from your eye.
+The lasers used for glaucoma are different from the laser surgery used to correct vision.
+The types of laser treatment for glaucoma include:

 Surgery

-If you have progressive glaucoma despite medical and laser therapy, or have significant side effects from medical therapy, surgery may be the only form of treatment for controlling the pressure in your eyes.
+If you have progressive glaucoma, despite medical and laser therapy, or if you have significant side effects from medical therapy, surgery may be the only form of treatment for controlling the pressure in your eyes.

 Most surgeries are day procedures, which means you don't need to stay in hospital after the procedure.
-The procedures can range between 10–90 minutes and may be done in conjunction with cataract surgery.
-Most procedures are done under local anaesthetic and you do not need to fast (not eat) for them.
-This is similar to having your teeth filled by your dentist.
+The procedures can range between 10 to 90 minutes and may be done together with cataract surgery.
+Most procedures are done under local anaesthetic.

 Surgical options include the following:

-Read about these surgical options in the tab below
+You can find out more about these surgical options in the section below.

 Filtration surgery (trabeculectomy and deep sclerectomy)

-This procedure is the traditional glaucoma operation that has been performed for 40+ years.
-It involves making a separate channel for the fluid to drain out of your eye and form a clear transparent ‘bleb’ on the outer wall of your eye.
+• This is the traditional glaucoma operation that has been performed for 40+ years.
+It involves making a separate channel for the fluid to drain out of your eye.

 Drainage tube